 The MA degree requires a total of 30 credit hours.
-All students must take History 503, History of America Before 1860; History 505, U.S. History 1860 to the Present; History 512, Topics in World History; and History 540, Historical Methods.
-These courses have been created to serve as the core of each graduate student's program.
+All students must take History 512: Topics in World History; History 540: Historical Methods; and, for students focusing on

+US History, History 505: U.S. History 1860-Present.
 Students may take up to 9 credits of 400-level courses in history or in related disciplines, such as historical geography.
-Internships at museums and historical societies may also count for credit.
+Internships at museums and historical societies may also count for credit (see associate director of graduate students, Janet Ore, for information on internship credits).